 Assign Roles for Testing: Ask groups to assign roles for their testing.
-If they wish, however, roles can be switched between tests to allow each student to try each role.
+Roles will be switched between tests to allow each student to try each role.

 Testing Outside of Class: If you wish, ask groups to run a version of this test with a member of the community, school, or their families who might be a likely user of the app.
 If students are testing outside of class, it's recommended that they make copies of the prototypes to use so that the "master" copies stay safe and available to the team.

-Identify Users: Groups should either be paired with another group to test out their app.
+Identify Users: Groups should be paired with another group to test out their app.

 Set Up: Decide how groups will pair up for testing and place the arrangement where students can see.

-Prompt: Using the Paper Prototype User Testing - Activity Guide, test your app with a user.
+Prompt: Using the activity guide, test your app with a user.

 Circulate: Students will start their tests which should run for about 5-7 minutes each.
 Encourage students to keep on task, and encourage the observers to write as much as they can.
 After students are done, have them move back to their original team.